-If you’re interested in Serbian history, as well as the history of the entire region, I think you’d enjoy a visit to the Museum of Yugoslav history.
+If you’re interested in Serbian history, as well as the history of the entire region, you’d enjoy a visit to the Museum of Yugoslav history.

 Besides the restaurants and bars near the river, the best way to explore the beauty of Danube and Sava is to go on a cruise boat, especially if you’re here in the summertime.

-You’ll also fall in love with the culture and the unique tradition that you won’t experience anywhere else in the world.
-The food is amazing, and although you may gain a few pounds, I’m sure you’ll be dreaming of it when you leave.
+You’ll also fall in love with the culture and the unique traditions that you won’t experience anywhere else in the world.
+The food is amazing, and although you may gain a few pounds, you’ll be dreaming of it when you leave.